‘Literature saved my life. Writing gave me purpose’: Poet, writer, and queer activist Aditya Tiwari

 After the decriminalisation of same-sex relations in 2018, the queer community must be recognised and treated as equal citizens and I hope that our heterosexual counterparts take the onus upon themselves to protect their queer peers and amplify their voices as we exist within them.
 Our history and movement are the most diverse in the whole world.
 I want this history to be taught to young people in schools.
 I hope society at large will underline the simple fact that queer people exist within our society and we’re as diverse as our Indian society is – that I believe is a good way to look into the future.

 Aditya Tiwari is a poet from Jabalpur.
 He attended the University of East Anglia and received a Master of Arts in Journalism.
 He is the author of April is Lush (2019) and Over the Rainbow: India’s Queer Heroes (2023).
-You can find him here on Instagram and here on Twitter.
+You can find him on Instagram and X.